Rohanmestri/SplitUp/README.md

  - (The technologies and tools that we have used are very popular and sought after in the industry)
  - (System Design statement: A clear design statement about architecture/framework)

- ## TO DO list
- (make a list of all the issues that are yet to be addressed and elaborate a little on each task)

 ## Setup Instructions